 One of the top reasons military-connected students choose Syracuse is academic breadth.
 You’ll select from among 200 majors and 100 minors within 13 schools and colleges, knowing that no matter what school you choose, you’ll find other students with ties to the Armed Forces.

-As a show of appreciation for your service, your application fee has been waived.
+In recognition of your service, your application fee has been waived.

 Reasons to Consider Syracuse